oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

         - Up to two million unique values
         - Up to 16 columns
   - ### _QuickSight Visual Data - Drill Down_
-    - QuickSight drill down options for data interactoin
+    - QuickSight drill down options for data interaction
-      - Drill Down: All visaul types except pivot tables allow creation of a hierarchy of fields for a visual element
+      - Drill Down: All visual types except pivot tables allow creation of a hierarchy of fields for a visual element
   - ### _Kibana - Visualization Tool_
     - Open source data visualization dn exploration tool used for log and time-series analytics, application monitoring, and operational intelligence use cases
     - Histograms, line graphs, pie charts, heat maps, and built in geospatial support
-    - Tight integration with Elasticsearch
+    - Tight integration with Opensearch
     - Charts and reports to interactively navigate through large amounts of log data
     - Pre-built aggregations and filters
     - Dashboards and reports to sharer
   - ### _Kibana - Configuration_
     - To visualize and explore data in Kibana, you must first create index patterns
-    - Index patterns point Kibana to the Elasticsearch indexes containing the data to explore
+    - Index patterns point Kibana to the Opensearch indexes containing the data to explore
     - Explore data with Kibana's data discovery functions
-    - Kibana visualizations are based on Amazon Elasticsearch queries
+    - Kibana visualizations are based on Amazon Opensearch queries
+  - ### _Kibana - Security_
+    - Cognito allows end-uers to log in to Kibana through enterprise identity providers such as Microsoft Active Directory using SAML
   - ### _Visualization Use Case_
       <div class="table-container">
           <table>